 White Eared-Pheasant, White Tern, White Stork, American White Pelican, Great White Pelican, White Ibis, White Hawk, White Woodpecker, White Cockatoo, White Bellbird, White Monjita, White Helmetshrike, White Wagtail

-For all the others, the term “white” describes some feature, such as “white-browed” or “white-throated,” etc.
+For all of the 685 others, the term “white” describes some feature, such as “white-browed” or “white-throated,” etc.

 3: (c) Salmon occurs just once, with the Salmon-crested Cockatoo.
 There are four cerulean birds, three vermilions, and two viridians.